 You can also watch, 24/7, Heather Mac Donald, author of the still extremely topical, NYT best selling book, "The War on Cops," interviewed on September 28, 2016 by "Public Affairs," show host Jeff Berkowitz, by clicking here:

 Taped in the Gold Coast's Nico Osteria, with an intriguing, Mona Lisa type smiling counselor in the background, the show is just as relevant today as it was in 2016 [CLICK here to see Berkowitz assess Chicago's 2019 mayoral contest and impact of Laquan McDonald shooting]

 Society continues to grapple with balancing the use of procedures that allow police to make the public safer by employing pro-active policing with the passage of laws that protect constitutional civil liberties for all of its citizens.
-Does the currently proposed consent decree between the City of Chicago and the Illinois AG, Lisa Madigan, do that?
+Does the recently adopted consent decree between the City of Chicago and the Illinois AG, Lisa Madigan, do that?
 We will discuss that in upcoming shows.